2DegreesInvesting/stress.test.plot.report/readme.md

 ## Quickstart

+This repository contains examples of visualisation that can be obtained from stress test outputs generated with the package [r2dii.climate.stress.test](https://github.com/2DegreesInvesting/r2dii.climate.stress.test)

 You need to have installed [R and RStudio](https://posit.co/download/rstudio-desktop/)  to use this repository.

 You can then download this repository by clicking `code > Download ZIP`, and unzip it.
 Then in RStudio, navigate to `file > Open project`, and open this folder.

-Still in RStudio, inside the vignettes/ folder are examples of visualisation that can be obtained from stress test outputs generated with the package [r2dii.climate.stress.test](https://github.com/2DegreesInvesting/r2dii.climate.stress.test).
+Still in RStudio, inside the vignettes/ folder are examples using mock data.
 To run the Rmarkdown files, click on one, then at the top right of the code window, click on `Run > Run all`

+The mock data generation scripts, and precomputed mocke datasets, can be found in the data/raw folder.
+Their numeric values have no interpretation.

 ## Workflow to add new plots